 Drosera mannii in cultivation.

 This is a guide to help identify pygmy Drosera in cultivation and in the field.
-It can be viewed on tablets and smart phones.
+It can be viewed on personal computers, tablets and smart phones.

-The photos are courtesy of Richard Nunn, Thilo Kruger, Manfred Meisterl, Steve Fretwell and Stewart McPherson.
+The photos are courtesy of Richard Nunn, Thilo Krueger, Manfred Meisterl, Steve Fretwell and Stewart McPherson.
 Additional photos by John Brittnacher of plants in cultivation.

 Descriptions are courtesy of Allen Lowrie, Richard Nunn, Alistair Robinson, Greg Bourke and Andreas Fleischmann.
 2017.
 Drosera of Oceana.
 IN: Drosera of the World, Volume 1-2.
 Redfern Natural History Productions, Poole, Dorset, England.